autorope/donkeycar/docs/guide/install_software.md

 now be connected to your wifi network.
 Now you need to find it's IP address so you can connect to it via SSH.

 The easiest way (on Ubuntu) is to use the `findcar` donkey command.
 You can try `ping raspberrypi.local`.
 If you've modified the hostname, then you should try: `ping <your hostname>.local`.
 This will fail on a windows machine.
-Windows users will need the full ip address (unless using cygwin).
+Windows users will need the full IP address (unless using cygwin).

 If you are having troubles locating your Pi on the network, you will want to plug in an HDMI monitor and USB keyboard into the Pi.
 Boot it.
+Login with:

+* Username: __pi__
+* Password: __raspberry__
-Login with username: __pi__, password: __raspberry__ (the new disk image has the password `asdfasdf`).
+  * The new disk image has the password `asdfasdf`

 Then try the command:

 ```
 ifconfig wlan0
 ```

-If this has a valid ip V4 address, 4 numbers separated with a dot, then you can try that with your ssh command.
+If this has a valid IPv4 address, 4 groups of numbers separated by dots, then you can try that with your SSH command.
 If you don't see anything like that, then your wifi config might have a mistake.
 You can try to fix with

 ```
 sudo nano /etc/wpa_supplicant/wpa_supplicant.conf
 ```

-If you don't have a hdmi monitor and keyboard, you can plug-in the Pi with a CAT5 cable to a router with DHCP.
+If you don't have a HDMI monitor and keyboard, you can plug-in the Pi with a CAT5 cable to a router with DHCP.
 If that router is on the same network as your PC, you can try:

 ```
 ping raspberrypi.local
 ```

-Hopefully, one of those methods worked and you are now ready to ssh into your Pi.
+Hopefully, one of those methods worked and you are now ready to SSH into your Pi.
 On Mac and Linux, you can open Terminal.
 On Windows you can install [Putty](http://www.putty.org/) or [one of the alternatives](https://www.htpcbeginner.com/best-ssh-clients-windows-putty-alternatives/2/).

 If you have a command prompt, you can try: